-- Ensuring the Staff Volunteering Policy includes reasonable adjustments to ensure opportunities are open to all (including disabled staff or those with caring responsibilities) - Targeted campaigns (with partners) to increase the number of volunteering opportunities / volunteers from communities with protected characteristics through the Rotherham Heroes programme - As ward plans begin to be developed, the process will include the consideration of ward demographics and consultation with seldom-heard communities. - The refresh of the ward webpages ensured that the pages can be read by accessibility software. - Equalities data continues to be monitored in a number of areas, including through homelessness assessments, crisis food provision and the allocation of ward budgets. - The tenant federation contract included a requirement to increase involvement with tenants from underrepresented groups (BAME, Young, Disabled, Rural, Working).
-As such, they have employed a part-time Community Organiser who has a specific focus on this action.
+- Targeted campaigns (with partners) to increase the number of volunteering opportunities / volunteers from communities with protected characteristics through the Rotherham Heroes programme. - The supported volunteering policy is focused on creating opportunities for the workforce to engage in social action days/events, which will have a direct positive impact on local communities throughout the borough. - Consideration of ward demographics and consultation with seldom-heard communities as part of developing the new Ward Plans. - Equalities data continues to be monitored in a number of areas, including through homelessness assessments, crisis food provision and the allocation of ward budgets.